CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-It is the LINCS responsibility for LINCS authorized individuals to review the proposed content of information prior to posting onto the publicly accessible information system to ensure that nonpublic information is not included.
+Authorized LINCS individuals review the proposed content of information prior to posting onto the publicly accessible information system to ensure that nonpublic information is not included.

-LINCS users with the Content Creator role have been authorized by LINCS personnel for creation of publicly accessible content with publishing authority from an Administrator or Site Manager role.
+LINCS Program Users have been authorized for creation of publicly accessible content with publishing authority from an Administrator role.
 The publishing authority ensures the information being published does not contain nonpublic information.
-LINCS publishes automated and system-related content where the administrator has the approving authority.